Swright88/intro-to-testing/phase4/02_principles.md

 _Coaching this?
 Read the coach guidance [here.](https://github.com/makersacademy/slug/blob/main/materials/universe/quality_engineering/intro_to_testing/phase4/workshops/principles.x.md)_

-While your coach(es) will be running a session on this, here is some accompanying course material.

 There is a commonly used list of seven principles of software testing, which is also part of certain software testing certifications that are available.